DHHR reports more than 3.6 million Covid-19 tests have been completed

-Free pop-up Covid-19 testing is available today in Barbour, Berkeley, Boone, Brooke, Cabell, Clay, Doddridge, Fayette, Grant, Greenbrier, Hampshire, Hardy, Jefferson, Lincoln, Logan, Mingo, Monongalia, Morgan, Ohio, Preston, Randolph, Taylor and Wyoming counties.
+Free pop-up Covid-19 testing is available today in Barbour, Berkeley, Boone, Cabell, Calhoun, Doddridge, Fayette, Greenbrier, Hampshire, Jefferson, Lincoln, Marshall, Monongalia, Monroe, Morgan, Ohio, Putnam, Randolph, Ritchie, Taylor, Tyler/Wetzel, Wayne, and Wood counties.

 Barbour County